savonarola/mqtt-article/README.md

 ...
 ```

-Also, the page started to update immediatly:
+Also, the page started to update immediately:

 ![Dashboard](images/dashboard.png)

-If we update interval, we see that the device node receives command
+If we update the interval, we see that the device node receives the command
-immediatly and starts to update more frequently:
+immediately and starts to update more frequently:

 ![Dashboard](images/dashboard-300ms.png)